Imran040/Codes/README.md

 Assume that, the length of the first string is smaller than or equal to the length of the second string.
 </h4>
 <h4>
-  Write C Program to create Singly Liked List with n elements and reverse the elements using C
+ Program 7) Write C Program to create Singly Liked List with n elements and reverse the elements using C
   </h4>